RocketPuppy/Retrograde/RULES.md

 ## Scuttle
 * Any spacecraft may initiate a scuttle maneuver.
-* No cost: destroy this spaceship.
+* 1 delta-vee: destroy this spaceship.

 ## Combat
 * Any spacecraft may initiate a combat maneuver.